 Internships and Practicum

-All RT students are required to gain practical Recreation Therapy related experience under the supervision of a professional.
+All Recreation Therapy students are required to gain practical experience under the supervision of a professional.
 All students are required to complete practicum (Pre-Internship field learning) and Internship (14 consecutive weeks).

 RECL 169: Practicum in Recreation Therapy = 100 hours of observation and hands-on learning.